Frequently Asked Questions

 What lab equipment do Wallwork have?

 Wallwork’s lab is equipped with advanced instruments including a scanning electron microscope (SEM), microhardness testers, scratch testers, X-ray fluorescence (XRF), 3D surface profilometer, and optical microscopes.
 This allows for detailed analysis of coatings, materials, and heat-treated components with high precision.
-For a full detailed list of our lab equipment please click here.
+For a full detailed list of our lab equipment please visit here.

 What standards do Wallwork follow for laboratory testing?